clojure-emacs/parseclj/DESIGN.md

  ((:token-type . :lparen) (:form . "(") (:pos .
 1)))
 ```

 Now the parser encounters the second closing parenthesis.
-It pops everything until `:lparen` off the stack, and passes it to `reduce-node`, which turns the result into a list and pushes it onto the stack.
+It pops everything until `:lparen` off the stack, and passes it to `reduce-branch`, which turns the result into a list and pushes it onto the stack.

 ``` clojure
 ;; input